chunhsin/genesis-interview/README.md

 1. Create a single CallCenter instance with one TechnicalLeader and ProductManager.
 1. Create a fix thread pool to handle call async.
 1. Init all Fresher here, and find free Fresher to answer call.
+1. When receive a call, allocate a free fresher and start new thread to run CallProcess.

 ### CallProcess